garryod/ad-denoise/README.rst

 Releases       https://github.com/garryod/ad_denoise/releases
 ============== ==============================================

-Model training can be performed using the below command:
+Model training can be performed using the command below:

 .. code:: bash